rminehan/c4/slides.md

 ---

-# My point
+# First looks best

+Usually the optimization you apply first looks like it has the most effect

+---

+# Bang for buck

-We're often trying to find optimizations that give good bang for buck
+We like simple optimizations that give big speedups

-Thats harder to assess when you mix them together

-The order you apply them influences the perceived speed up each one gives you
+The order you mix them will skew your perspective

+---

+# Test individually

+Look at each in isolation

+Understand the nature of each (absolute vs relative)

+Understand how they would interract

 ---